cylc/cylc-admin/dec-workshop-agenda.md

 - [Cylc-7 Architecture](cylc-7-architecture.md)
 - [GUI Replacement Options](gui-replacement-options.md)
 - [Cylc-8 Architecture and Web GUI Roadmap](cylc-8-roadmap.md)
-  - those of us who have researched particular aspects of this in depth, should be prepared to walk the rest of us through it
+  - those of us who have researched particular aspects in depth should be prepared to talk about it
 - A few Cylc Issues that are relevant:
   - [One GUI using technology for web applications](https://github.com/cylc/cylc/issues/1873)
   - [New GUI: scalable navigable view using quilts](https://github.com/cylc/cylc/issues/2753)